16 Nov '18

 Vatas correspond to the air and space elements, meaning they are all over the place.
 Vatas think fast, move fast, and their energy is erratic.
 They can converse on any number of topics (and often use hand gestures when they do), though they tend to repeat themselves.
 Rather than systematic mealtimes and big servings, Vatas prefer to graze or nibble on food throughout the day.
 Their appetites often vary from one day to the next and they may experience gastrointestinal distress and bloating.
 Vatas are often thin, with dry skin, and may complain of cold hands and feet.
 Vatas experience energetic extremes and have inconsistent sleep patterns, likely because their minds are so active.
 Anxiety and nervousness are common in Vatas, and they can be flighty and forgetful.
 Vatas have artistic temperaments and love creative expression.
 They are eager and quick learners, and no two days in their lives are alike.

 When Vatas become unbalanced, the most important thing (and perhaps the most difficult) for them to do is slow down.
 A structured schedule, including consistent bedtimes and wake-up times, will help them do that.
-Warmth will also help Vatas return to equilibrium; layering clothes, gentle exercise like yoga, massage, and drinking tea will all help turn up a Vata’s temperature.
+Warmth will also help Vatas return to equilibrium; layering clothes (we like to start with comfy high rise yoga leggings), gentle exercise like yoga massage, and drinking tea will all help turn up a Vata’s temperature.

 Pitta people are made of fire and water.
 They have strong appetites, hearty digestive systems, and high energy.
 They are smart and eager to learn new things.
 Pittas are headstrong; when they set their minds on a goal, they will achieve it, no matter what.
 They are natural leaders and have a competitive and perfectionistic spirit.
 The flipside of this is that Pittas can become irritable, impatient, and lose their temper with others easily.
 They tend to be outspoken, stubborn, and critical.
 Because of their fiery nature, pittas may sweat a lot; their complexions tend toward oily and their skin may have a reddish tone.
 Pittas have medium builds, are of average height, and may have red hair or experience balding.
 They have robust libidos and tend to sleep well in short intervals.